 The Register devoted almost a full page to the new depot.

 The depot was located at the intersection of Main and Lancaster streets east of the Al Hayne memorial, where the Frank Kent Cadillac dealership later stood.

 This H. D. Conner image shows the depot from a different angle.
 (Photo from Tarrant County College Northeast, Heritage Room.)

-The clock tower of the new station was situated so that it could be seen from north on Main Street.
-Thus, Main Street downtown was bookended by the courthouse tower on the north and the train station tower on the south—the two towers almost one mile apart.
+The clock tower of the new station was situated so that it could be seen from the north on Main Street.
+Thus, Main Street downtown was bookended by the courthouse clock tower on the north and the train station clock tower on the south—the two towers almost one mile apart.
 In this photo the first Worth Hotel is on the left at 7th Street.
+Just beyond is the block-square Metropolitan Hotel.
+Both hotels were built by Winfield Scott.
 Note the giant spectacles sign of optician Charles G. Lord in the lower left.
 (Photo from the 1905 Panther City Parrot yearbook.)

 There was a banquet for invited guests.
 Here is the menu.

 The Register noted that on February 1, 1899 George J. Gould, president of the T&P in Texas and son of tycoon Jay Gould, had pressed a button in New York City, symbolically beginning construction of the depot.

 Cost of construction was estimated at $300,000 ($8.2 million today).
 The building was designed by Otto Lang, an architect in the T&P’s engineering department.
 The exterior was built of Pecos sandstone (like the federal building/post office) and Thurber brick.
 The roof had Spanish tiles.
 The waiting room had classical columns supported by marble piers.
 The floor was tiled in marble.
 Windows were of cut glass.
 Clip is from the January 17 Register.